The Relatives (album): Background

-The Relatives contains performances by guitarist Jeff Parker, pianist Sam Barsheshet, bassist Chris Lopes, and drummer Chad Taylor.
+Jeff Parker is an American guitarist.
+The Relatives contains performances by Parker, pianist Sam Barsheshet, bassist Chris Lopes, and drummer Chad Taylor.
+It was recorded at Soma in January 2004.

 The album opens with a Chad Taylor-written song, "Istanbul".
 "Mannerisms" and "Rang" are written by Jeff Parker, while "Sea Change", "Beanstalk", and "Toy Boat" are written by Chris Lopes.
 "The Relative" is written by Parker and Matthew Lux.
 The album includes a cover version of Marvin Gaye's "When Did You Stop Loving Me, When Did I Stop Loving You".

+The album was released on January 25, 2005, through Thrill Jockey.

 Critical reception

 Matthew Murphy of Pitchfork stated, "As with his work in Tortoise and Isotope 217, Parker's playing as a bandleader is virtually egoless, and on The Relatives he remains steadfast in his willingness to temper and subordinate his instrument's voice in the broader interests of the group at large."
 Sean Westergaard of AllMusic commented that "These guys are not just great players, they're great listeners, and The Relatives perfectly balances the gentle and tuneful with the added spark of the band's collective improvisational skills."

-Nick Follett of XLR8R stated, "Parker has created what jazz has needed for a long time: a populist record with enough substance for the haughtiest jazz snob and enough style to keep it interesting."
+Nick Follett of XLR8R wrote, "Parker has created what jazz has needed for a long time: a populist record with enough substance for the haughtiest jazz snob and enough style to keep it interesting."
 David M. Goldstein of Cokemachineglow commented that "The Relatives is simply a fine collection of straight-up jazz guitar songs: far more traditionalist than what we've come to expect from Thrill Jockey label, but no less high in quality."
 Tim O'Neil of PopMatters called the album "a wonderful disc, ranging freely through the fields of the last fifty years of jazz while keeping their feet planted firmly in the present."